gregsaun/prusa_i3_bear_upgrade/README.md

-# Prusa i3 Bear Upgrade v2.0
+# Prusa i3 Bear Full Upgrade

 This is an aluminum frame conversion for the Prusa i3 MK2, MK2s and MK2.5.